Salford Primary Care Workforce Data Mapping (SWorDMap)

 Develop a set of key workforce measures based upon what professionals consider most informative for workforce planning

 Identify ways to improve practice engagement with the data collection/returns process

-Working with NHS Salford CCG Business Intelligence Team we will:
+Working with NHS Salford CCG Business Intelligence Team are:

-Develop a tool to extract the agreed key measures in a format that is most useful for the end users
+Developing a tool to extract the agreed key measures in a format that is most useful for end users

-Pilot the tool and evaluate the usefulness of the data it produces through interviews and focus groups with end users
+Piloting the tool and evaluating the usefulness of the data it produces through interviews and focus groups with end users

 Who are we working?

-For more information please contact Susan Howard (Programme Manager)
+For more information please contact Fay Bradley (Lead Researcher)